 Founded in 1960, the Humane Society of Utah (HSU) has always fostered an atmosphere of love, compassion and respect for Utah’s pets and is dedicated to the elimination of pain, fear and suffering in all animals.
-The HSU is a member of the No-Kill Utah Coalition (NKUT) and works hard to ensure that every healthy and treatable pet that enters our facility will be placed into a loving home.
+The HSU is a member of the No-Kill Utah (NKUT) Coalition and works hard to ensure that every healthy and treatable pet that enters our facility will be placed into a loving home.
 There is no set limit on the length of time an animal may remain in our adoption program.

-HSU currently embraces, and will continue to expand, a variety of programs to save more lives each year.
+HSU currently embraces and will continue to expand a variety of programs to save more lives each year.

 Affordable spay/neuter and vaccination services for the community.

 Behavior assessments, positive reinforcement training and enrichment activities to keep pets mentally and emotionally healthy while at our shelter.

 Cruelty investigations of animal abuse and neglect around the state.

-- Promotion of legislation and ordinances that will enhance the welfare of animals in Utah.
+Advocacy for legislation and ordinances that will enhance the welfare of animals in Utah.

 Furthering our progressive multipronged approach to increase adoptions and placements of pets, we are constantly improving our shelter.
 Beginning in 2011, the HSU embarked on an ambitious remodel project to increase holding space and create a more inviting atmosphere for the public.
 Completed in early 2012 were the much-needed expansions of our foster care, volunteer, clinic and administration departments.
-“Kitty City” was also unveiled in 2012 – a state-of-the-art adoptions area that features our cats in a home-like setting that allows people to interact with their future pet more comfortably.
+“Kitty City” was also unveiled in 2012 – a state-of-the-art adoptions area that features our cats in a home-like setting and allows people to interact with their future pet more comfortably.
 Remarkably, cat adoptions have increased since this new area opened.
 In early 2014, the “Bunny Bungalows,” a new adoption area for our third-most adopted species, increased the space available to showcase rabbits.
 In May 2014, the highly anticipated “The Wait is Over, Rover” dog adoption area was completed.
 Our large and small dogs are now showcased for the public in “Dawgville” and “Tiny Town.”
-As with the cats, the dogs are much more relaxed in the new kennel systems that are separated into five different rooms and adoptions have increased.
+As with the cats, the dogs are more relaxed in the new kennel systems that are separated into five different rooms and adoptions have increased as a result.